verhovsky/books-futures-explained/src/3_generators_pin.md

 # }
 ```

-The problem however is that in safe Rust we can still do this:
+The problem is that in safe Rust we can still do this:

 _Run the code and compare the results.
 Do you see the problem?_
 ```rust, should_panic